 This item is for one green or blue Ricordea polyp, (Ricordea Florida).
 It requires moderate light, and will benefit from regular feedings of small foods designed for corals.
+Not sold by color.

 The Green Porcelain Crab (Petrolisthes armatus) will consume bits of food that are in your water column, capturing them with their webbed appendages that they wave throughout the day.
 A reef safe crab often found in groups.